Skip to main content

 Professional and industry bodies

-You could join the British Pest Control Association and National Pest Technicians Association for professional development and training opportunities.
+You could join the National Pest Technicians Association or British Pest Control Association for professional development training and industry resources.

 Further information

-You can find out more about working in pest control through the British Pest Control Association.
+You can find out more about careers in pest control from the:

 What it takes